-Because women have now achieved greater equality in our society, many people are surprised to learn that research demonstrates that women and men still experience college differently.
+Because 21st century women have achieved greater equality in our society, many people are surprised to learn that research demonstrates that women and men still experience college differently.
 For example, young women are more likely to underestimate their academic ability, more likely to grow through honest dialogue with professors, and more likely to benefit from moving away from home for college than are young men.

-We are proud that, at Judson, every question in every class is asked or answered by a young woman, every leadership position is held by a young woman, and every institutional resource is used to help young women succeed.
+We are proud that, at Judson, every question in every class is asked or answered by a woman, every leadership position is held by a woman, and every institutional resource is used to help young women succeed.

 The benefits of single-sex education continue after college, too.
 Women’s college graduates hold higher positions, earn more money, and report being happier in their careers than their peers.
 These women attribute their success largely to mentoring, small classes, and personal interaction with professors during their college years.
 In addition to personal mentoring by faculty and staff members who are interested in their success, Judson students benefit from an average student-to-faculty ratio of 11:1.
 Judson students rank their level of student-faculty interaction more favorably than other students, not only at other four-year private colleges and universities, but also at other women’s colleges.